kjellhar/pres/ntnu-24/md/05-the-process.md

 - All the data?
 - Some specific data?
 - Passswords, hashes, credentials?
-- Firmware / ROM content
+- Firmware / ROM content?
-- Fuse content
+- Fuse content?
-- Encryption keys
+- Encryption keys?

 --
 ## Our constraints